DSJaswanth/HACKBIO_2021_TEAM_EPIGENOMICS1/README.md

  <p align="center"> <img src="https://thumbs.gfycat.com/CelebratedHelpfulHoneyeater-size_restricted.gif" width="500px">

-## "The branch of biology which studies the casual relationship between genes and their products which bring the phenotype into being”.
+## <p align="center"> "The branch of biology which studies the casual relationship between genes and their products which bring the phenotype into being”.
-> - Conrad Waddington, father of epigenetics
+<p align="center"> - Conrad Waddington, father of epigenetics

 ***EPIGENOMICS:***
 - Epigenetics is the study of the epigenetic modifications on the genetic material of the cell.
 This modifications play an important role in gene expression and regulation.
 They are involved in numerous cellular processes and have been implicated in several diseases such as cancer and viral infections.